shuliga/poweroid-sdk-1.0/README.md

 # Poweroid SDK
 ### v1.0

-This SDK is developed for MCU shieled designed for Poweroid® boards.
+This SDK is developed for MCU shield designed for Poweroid® boards.

 ## Supported MCUs
 * ATMega328P